-Hilary Sledge-Sarnor is Counsel at MUFG Union Bank, N.A.
+Hilary Sledge-Sarnor is Director and Assistant General Counsel at MUFG Union Bank, N.A.
 She sat down with Jennifer Hagle to discuss recent collaborations and how her career and interests have taken off in unexpected directions.
 In addition to balancing a busy work and family life, Hilary recently launched a food blog.

 Jennifer: Can you briefly share your path to your current role?

 Hilary: I worked with Pam Martinson for years – first at another firm, then at Sidley in San Francisco and Palo Alto.
 Around five years ago, Pam asked if I was interested in going to New York for three months to work with MUFG Bank, Ltd. (previously known as The Bank of Tokyo-Mitsubishi UFJ, Ltd.) and MUFG Union Bank, N.A.
 At that time, I was dating my now-husband and he lived in New York, so I jumped at the offer.
 While I was there, a position opened up in the Legal Department and I was asked to join the Bank.
 My boss at the Bank had to ask Pam for forgiveness, as he had originally promised he would not poach me from Sidley.
 I then relocated with the Bank three years ago to Los Angeles to be closer to family.

 Jennifer: Has there has been anything surprising about your role as in-house counsel?